-In a repeat run rate business, customers are buying many categories of products and replenishing supplies and inventory on a weekly basis.
+In a higher velocity transactional business, customers are buying many categories of products and replenishing supplies and inventory on a weekly basis.
 With so many transactions from customer orders that reps must contend with, it is easy to forget about the customers who are NOT ordering, who are ordering less, or who are not ordering the core high-value products any more.

 While we are a predictive analytics company and have a solution to offer here, we also explore with customers and prospects who are starting out this question: What is the right fit for their needs?
 Here are three options in the order of features, scale and cost, with pros and cons we’ve discussed with our clients: